vidulum/documentation/docs/wallets/keplr_ledger_guide.md

 In the following step-by-step guide, you will learn how to stake your CROs using the Keplr chrome extension and web wallet together with your Ledger device.
 You may choose to use Ledger Nano S or Nano X. In this tutorial, Ledger Nano S is used for demonstration.

 ### Technical support and inquiries
-In case you have any inquiries about using the Ledger device with Keplr, kindly refer to the [Keplr FAQ list](https://faq.keplr.app/) or send a message to the Crypto.org Chain [Discord Channel](https://discord.com/invite/pahqHz26q4) *#browser-extension-wallet* channel for assistance.
+In case you have any inquiries about using the Ledger device with Keplr, kindly refer to the [Keplr FAQ list](https://faq.keplr.app/) or send a message to the Vidulum Chain [Discord Channel](https://discord.com/invite/pahqHz26q4) *#browser-extension-wallet* channel for assistance.
 Using Keplr with a Ledger Nano on Windows sometimes causes some issues, if you encounter such issues, please reach out to the Keplr team.

 ## Set up Keplr Wallet and connect with your Ledger device
 *The browser may ask for permission to access your Ledger device, please make sure to grant this permission in your browser during this process.
 Note that the permission is strictly used to allow Keplr extension to communicate with the front-ends, and all sensitive data remain locally on your device.*